Nature of the Volcano Transition in the Fully Disordered Kuramoto Model

 We finally discuss the relation of our findings to the possible existence of an oscillator glass phase.
-Our perturbation results~\eqref{asymp} for the correlation and response function show a tendency to long range autocorrelations and slowly decaying memory kernel with increasing values of $J$.
+Our perturbation results~\eqref{asymp} for the correlation and response functions show a tendency to long-range autocorrelations and slowly decaying memory kernel with increasing values of $J$.
 Although this may be taken as precursors of a freezing transition, these asymptotics give no hint on a power law decay that is generally believed to characterize a glass phase \cite{rem}.
-Moreover, in the analysis of~\eqref{eqte0b} for large $J$ we do not find any indication for a persistent part in the correlation function similar to the case of the SK spin glass~\cite{SoZi82}.
+Moreover, in the analysis of~\eqref{eqte0b} for large $J$, we do not find any indication for a persistent part in the correlation function similar to the case of the SK spin glass~\cite{SoZi82}.
 This is consistent with the phase diffusion observed by Daido for very long times~\cite{Daido92} and may originate in the peculiar symmetries of the model that show up also in the linear stability analysis of the incoherent state~\cite{StMi91}.
-Also, the mechanism behind the volcano transition described by the decomposition~\eqref{decompsi} of the order parameter is rather general and it seems likely that it may be found in several models~\cite{OtStro18,PaGa23} irrespective of whether these possess a glass phase or not.
-Finally, from the investigation of so-called ``noise-induced'' transitions it is well known, that it may be misleading to link a thermodynamic transition to the topological change of a probability distribution~\cite{BrScSc82}.
+Also, the mechanism behind the volcano transition described by the decomposition~\eqref{decompsi} of the order parameter is rather general, and it seems likely that it may be found in several models~\cite{OtStro18,PaGa23} irrespective of whether these possess a glass phase or not.
+Finally, from the investigation of so-called ``noise-induced'' transitions, it is well known that it may be misleading to link a thermodynamic transition to the topological change of a probability distribution~\cite{BrScSc82}.
+In line with~\cite{OtStro18,PaGa23}, we, therefore, believe that the volcano transition found in~\cite{Daido92} does not immediately lead into a glass phase.

-Taken together we believe that the volcano transition found in~\cite{Daido92} does not immediately lead into a glass phase.
-Similar conclusions were reached in~\cite{OtStro18,PaGa23}.
-There may, of course, be further transitions in the model at higher values of $J$.
-More work is still needed to completely characterize the dynamics of strongly coupled random oscillator networks.
+In conclusion, we have provided an intuitive as well as an analytical understanding of the volcano transition characteristic for synchronization processes in disordered networks of coupled phase oscillators.
+A key ingredient is the decomposition \eqref{decompsi} of the local order parameter in a random and a systematic part.
+Our methods should be relevant for systems beyond networks of simple phase oscillators.
+Examples include optomechanical arrays~\cite{HLQKM}, chemical systems~\cite{TRTSE}, and colonies of bacteria~\cite{PSRDTH} as well as the very recently discussed networks of Lohe~\cite{LJSK} and Stuart-Landau oscillators~\cite{PB}.

 Stimulating discussions with Harald Engel, Joachim Krug, Alexander Hartmann, Satya Majumdar, Peter Reimann, Markus Schmitt, and Peter Young are gratefully acknowledged.